 What size exercise ball do I need and where can I get one from?

 As a guide a 65cm ball is the right size for most people.
 When sitting on your ball it is the right height if, when fully inflated, your hips are slightly higher than your knees.
 Exercise balls can be bought easily online or from retailers such as Argos and Sports Direct.
 Don’t go for the cheapest as they are often too soft, I suggest you look at balls around the £15-£20 mark.

 This is a class for mothers only.
 It is better for you if you can leave you baby with another carer so you are able to get the most out of the class.
 The classes are scheduled on a Saturday morning to help most mothers with childcare.

 Do you do pay as you go?

 Classes are purchased in packages of 6 as any fewer and you won’t have had enough input to see any difference.
-I understand that it is not always possible to come every week so you have 3 months in which to take the classes, you will also have your individual programme so you can work at home if you can’t make a class.
+The class sizes are purposely small to allow for individual attention, the PAYG model only works for large impersonal classes.
+Everyone is sent the exercises from each class so you can work at home if you can’t make a class.

 Can I go straight into the class?